lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 software cryptographic modules.

-Note that the signing mode defined here is different from HashML-DSA defined in {{Section 5.4 of FIPS204}}.
+Note that the signing mode defined here is different from HashML-DSA defined in Section 5.4 of {{FIPS204}}.
 This specification uses exclusively ExternalMu-ML-DSA for pre-hashed use cases.
 See {{sec-disallow-hash}} for additional discussion of why HashML-DSA is disallowed in PKIX.